Visiting Arcosanti in the Middle of the Arizona Foothills

 I stayed two nights at Arcosanti in their visitor dorms.
 A small, simple room with two twins, a toilet, a shower, and a sink, the views into the mesas and high desert re-kilned my soul.
 The sunrise views of florescent pink and the nighttime views of milky ways would enrapture anyone.
 Embracing Soleri’s vision is easy if the outcome is clarity of mind.

 In order to get a room at Arcosanti, you’ll need to find it at Airbnb by searching on the location of “Mayer.”
 The Arcosanti Airbnb is totally worth it.
 You can also call them directly.
 Although Airbnb said they were sold out, my phone call turned up a room for $50 a night for 2, including breakfast.
 They also have a “Star Room” which has a windowed ceiling from which to gaze from your bedroom for only $100 a night.
 But whether you get the Star Room or one of the simple dorm rooms, the stay is enchanting.

 Tours go every hour on the hour from 10-4, but not at noon.
-Catch a delicious vegetarian-focused lunch from 12-1:30 in the cafe.
+Catch a delicious vegetarian-focused lunch from 12-1:30 in the café.
 Or, if you would rather go for a hike while awaiting the tour, by all means.
-Around the south side of the cafe (ask a local) is a visitor’s trail.
+Around the south side of the café (ask a local) is a visitor’s trail.
 The path goes down into the canyon and up the side of a mesa to a cool awning to catch some shade.
 It then continues to the top of a mesa, offering incredible high desert views and panoramic scenes of Arcosanti.
 I recommend doing this hike before the tour, as it will give perspective during the tour.
 It’s a great to visit Arcosanti and understand how it lays out in the desert.

 Experiencing Arcosanti leaves you wondering exactly what you just witnessed.
 All I know is that for almost 35 years, I find myself drawn to it.
 I need to see what changes have happened and what plans have come to fruition.
 It’s an odd place.
 But endearing.
 When you go, plan at least 3 hours.
 When you finish, be sure to buy a bell.
 Will you visit Arcosanti soon?